Advanced Systems Laboratory

 The Advanced Systems Laboratory (ASL) is an Indian defence laboratory of the Defence Research and Development Organisation (DRDO).
 Located in Hyderabad, Telangana, it conducts research on Solid Propulsion Technologies, Composites, Aerospace Mechanisms, NDT Techniques, System Design and Analysis, Mission Design and Studies, Guidance Design and Control Systems.
-The present director of ASL is Dr. MRM Babu.
+The director of ASL is Dr. M. Raghavendra Rao, a missile propulsion and aeronautical systems expert known for his contributions to the Integrated Guided Missile Development Programme (IGMDP).